Frequently Asked Questions

 Joint Tenants: Individuals that own an equal percentage interest in the real estate.
 If one owner dies, the surviving owner has the right of survivorship and will receive the deceased owner’s percentage interest.
 For example, if A and B own property as joint tenants and A passes, B will get A’s 50% interest and will thus own 100% of the property.

-Tenants by the Entirety: Married couples in which each spouse owns an equal 50% interest in the real estate.
+Tenants by the Entirety (N/A CT): Married couples in which each spouse owns an equal 50% interest in the real estate.
 Like joint tenants, if one spouse dies, the surviving spouse has the right of survivorship and will receive the deceased spouse’s 50% interest.
 For example, if Spouse 1 and Spouse 2 own property as tenants by the entirety and Spouse 1 passes, Spouse 2 will get Spouse 1’s 50% interest and will thus own 100% of the property.

 What are tax stamps?